CNB-Solutions/teksystems__test_jamescleppe082825/part1/answer1a.md

-Answers to Question 1a part 1
+Answers to Question 1a, part 1

-When assessing **attack vectors on an ASP.NET application** running on **Windows Server 2022 with IIS and MySQL**, you need to consider risks at multiple layers: the application, the web server, the database, the OS, and the network.
-Here’s a structured breakdown:

 ---